UKPLab/awesome-misleading-visualizations/README.md

 ## QA with misleading charts

-The deceiving potential of misleading visualizations has traditionally been evaluated in QA tasks on human subjects.
-The following works apply similar tests to AI models to assess their vulnerability to misleading charts and propose methods to mitigate this vulnerability.
+The deceptive power of misleading visualizations has traditionally been studied through human subject experiments.
+More recently, researchers have begun testing AI models with similar setups to measure their vulnerability to misleading charts, and to design methods that make them more robust.

 ### QA papers